infinit/elle/readme.md

 git clone https://github.com/infinit/elle --recursive # Clone elle and its submodules.
 ```

-> *Note:* If you cloned it using the GitHub "clone" button, do not forget to run `git submodules update --init --recursive`!
+> *Note:* If you cloned it using the GitHub "clone" button, do not forget to run `git submodule update --init --recursive`!

 ## Structure